Copper State Forge

 What is the “seasoning” made of?

-We use 100% grape seed oil to season our pans and cookware.
+We use 100% grape seed oil to season our skillets and cookware.
 When heated above it’s smoking point, the grape seed oil polymerizes into your skillet, making a non-toxic and natural cooking surface with non-stick capabilities.

 Can I use my skillet for outdoor cooking?